-The MURS Wireless PA Interface connects to the PA system either via
+The MURS Wireless PA Interface connects to the Aux Input of the PA system via

-RCA Phono Cables if it is located within six feet of the wireless PA
+RCA Phono Cable if it is located within six feet of the wireless PA

-system, or via the 600 ohm balanced MIC input on the PA system if it is
+system.
+Or it connects via the 600 ohm balanced MIC input on the PA system the distance it is

 are twisted together and then wrapped with a third conductor (foil or